-- Recognise the importance of attendance and promote it. - Ensure leaders fulfil expectations and statutory duties. - Regularly review attendance data, discuss, and challenge trends, and help academy leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Ensure staff receive adequate training on attendance.
+- Recognise the importance of attendance and promote it across the academies ethos and policies. - Ensure leaders fulfil expectations and statutory duties. - Regularly review attendance data, discuss, and challenge trends, and help academy leaders focus improvement efforts on the individual pupils or cohorts who need it most. - Ensure staff receive adequate training on attendance.